 A rhythm is important

-Most dog trainers suggest keeping dog names short, consisting not more than two syllables.
-For example: Bruno, Mongo, Rocky, Tammy etc. The name should be easy to pronounce by humans and easier to understand for dogs.
+Most dog trainers suggest keeping dog names short, consisting of not more than two syllables.
+For example Bruno, Mongo, Rocky, Tammy, etc. The name should be easy to pronounce by humans and easier to understand for dogs.

 Female Dog Names